YupingW/yupingw.github.io/_pages/about.md

 This project investigated fauxtography (images manipulated to spread misinformation) shared on Web communities (Twitter, Reddit, and 4chan).
 We found that posts containing fauxtography significantly increases users' engagements (e.g., #likes,#retweets).
 We also found that fauxtography are typically shared as memes.

 [Understanding the Use of Fauxtography on Social Media](https://arxiv.org/abs/2009.11792)
-*Yuping Wang, Fatemeh Tahmasbi, Jeremy Blackburn, Barry Bradlyn, Emiliano De Cristofaro, David Magerman, Savvas Zannettou, and Gianluca Stringhini.*
+Yuping Wang, Fatemeh Tahmasbi, Jeremy Blackburn, Barry Bradlyn, Emiliano De Cristofaro, David Magerman, Savvas Zannettou, and Gianluca Stringhini.
-ICWSM, 2021.
+*ICWSM* , 2021.

 News stories on Web communities